raul23/regex/README.rst

 `:information_source:` About the last date (``January 1, 12345``) in the previous example:

-- For the last date, it is ``January 1, 1234`` that will be matched, the last digit (5) won't be matched.
+- For the last date, it is ``January 1, 1234`` that will be matched, i.e. the last digit (5) won't be matched.
 - In order to completely exclude ``January 1, 12345``, you must add ``(?!.+)`` (negative lookahead) at the end of the regex, like this: